SalGiannetto/Getting_and_Cleaning_course_prl/CodeBook.md

 `tidy_data.txt` is a space-separated text file.
 The first row represents file header containing variables names listed and described in the [Variables](#variables) section.

 ## Variables <a name="variables"></a>

-Each row contains, for a given subject and activity, 79 averaged signal measurements.
+For a given subject and activity, each row contains 79 averaged signal measurements.

 ### Identifiers <a name="identifiers"></a>